-You may or may not be a regular user of modern apps which are available on Windows Store on your Windows 10/8.1, but at times, you might want to check out good apps available on the Store.
-What if you find that the Windows App Store is not opening, loading or working, or closes immediately after opening, and it endlessly makes you wait with a loading animation?
-Well, there are few simple solutions you want to try to fix this problem.
+You may or may not be a regular user of modern apps that are available on Windows Store on your Windows 10/8.1, but at times, you might want to check out good apps available on the Microsoft Store.
+What if you find that the Microsoft Store is not opening, loading or working, or closes immediately after opening, and it endlessly makes you wait with a loading animation?
+Well, there are a few simple solutions you want to try to fix this problem.

 Microsoft Store is not working